Silk Road (2021 film): Production

 In January 2019, it was announced Jason Clarke and Nick Robinson had joined the cast of the film, with Tiller Russell directing from a screenplay he wrote.
 In May 2019, Cole Sprouse, Darrell Britt-Gibson and Jimmi Simpson joined the cast of the film.
 In June 2019, Paul Walter Hauser, Katie Aselton and Lexi Rabe joined the cast of the film.
 That same month, Daniel David Stewart joined the cast of the film, replacing Sprouse.

 Principal photography began in June 2019 in Albuquerque, New Mexico.

 Release

 Silk Road was scheduled to have its world premiere at the Tribeca Film Festival on April 16, 2020.
-However, due to the COVID-19 pandemic. the festival was postpone.
+However, due to the COVID-19 pandemic. the festival was postponed.
 In December 2020, Lionsgate acquired U.S. distribution rights to the film, and set it for a February 19, 2021, release.

 Reception

 Review aggregator Rotten Tomatoes gives the film a 52% approval rating based on 64 reviews, with an average rating of 5.60/10.
 The website's critics consensus reads: "Silk Road draws intriguing parallels between its oppositional main characters, but doesn't do quite enough to develop the story surrounding them."
 According to Metacritic, which sampled 11 critics and calculated a weighted average score of 41 out of 100, the film received "mixed or average reviews".